kyma-project/eventing-manager/docs/user/README.md

 ## Scope

 The Eventing module focuses on in-cluster, asynchronous communication using the CloudEvents standard.
+It uses only one stream, with `file` storage, for all the events.

-It does not provide exactly-once delivery or long-term event storage.
-For cross-cluster or hybrid scenarios, you can configure SAP Event Mesh as the backend.
+For cross-cluster or hybrid scenarios, configure SAP Event Mesh as the backend.

 ## Architecture